-Many UX designers work on these advertising-related interfaces which focus on pushing the marketing message through.
-They try to ensure people find the sought-after content and information so they can make a purchase decision.
+Many UX designers work on these advertising-related interfaces, which focus on pushing the marketing message through.
+They try to ensure people can find the information needed to make a purchase decision.

 Products make up the other big area of UX.
 In this case, UXers work on tools that people will use for a certain purpose.
-Most of the mobile applications fall into this category.
+Most mobile applications fall into this category.
 Desktop software provides a good example as do web applications like Gmail and many other SaaS products you can sign up for.

 Digital vs Physical